-Many high, majestic mountain ridges, with outlet glaciers descending between them onto the lowlands, characterize the south side of Vatnajokull.
-The southernmost part of the glacier envelops the central volcano Oraefajokull and Iceland’s highest peak, Hvannadalshnjukur.
-Sheltered by the high ice, the vegetated oasis of Skaftafell overlooks the black sands deposited to its west by the river Skeidara.
+Many high, majestic mountain ridges with outlet glaciers characterize the park’s southern area.
+Vatnajokull glacier covers the Oraefajokull volcano and Hvannadalshnjukur (Iceland’s highest peak).
+Sheltered by the high ice, the forested Skaftafell area overlooks black sands deposited by the Skeidara river .

 Vatnajokull National Park offers you an up-close opportunity to experience how glaciers and volcanoes interact.
 You can enjoy a variety of hiking trails within the park.
 If you want more action, you might try guided activities like ice climbing, quad biking and snowmobiling.

 Where are the Ice Caves in Vatnajokull?

 Ice caves form every winter, and their location differs from season to season.
 We do not recommend that you go hunting for ice caves without a local expert guide.
 We are happy to book you on a guided ice cave tour!